sj-piano/ethereum-smart-contract-toolset/README.md

 Store it in the `user-config.env` file as `SEPOLIA_TESTNET_PRIVATE_KEY`.

 Derive an Ethereum address from the private key and store it in the `user-data` directory:
-`cat user-data/sepolia-testnet-private-key.txt | pnpm exec -- ts-node scripts/derive-address.ts > user-data/sepolia-testnet-address.txt`
+`cat user-data/sepolia-testnet-private-key.txt | pnpm ts-node scripts/derive-address.ts > user-data/sepolia-testnet-address.txt`

 Display the address:
 `cat user-data/sepolia-testnet-address.txt`